Deployment and Maintenance / Standalone Deployment

 Install Mini Version

-- System requirements reduced to:
+- System requirements are reduced to:

 - CPU cores >= 1